nstanford5/ERC20/ERC20.md

   })
 ```

 The next piece to add to this function is the `return` call.
-In this case the `PAY_EXPR` is omitted and track no values.
+In this case the `PAY_EXPR` is omitted and we track no values.
 We return a Boolean here to match the ERC20 spec.

 ###### index.rsh
 ```js